pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **Example**:
 ```
-âœ“ 24/7 Emergency Service - We're there when you need us
+✓ 24/7 Emergency Service - We're there when you need us
-âœ“ Energy-Efficient Solutions - Save money on utility bills
+✓ Energy-Efficient Solutions - Save money on utility bills
-âœ“ Licensed & Insured - Professional service you can trust
+✓ Licensed & Insured - Professional service you can trust
 ```

 **3. The Guide (About Us Section)**: